Notification

 • Relaxed pelvic muscles

-• Enhanced readiness for penetration
+• Greater readiness for penetration

 • Stronger or more consistent orgasms

-Potential drawbacks:
+Potential drawbacks

-• Overstimulation may cause irritation
+• Temporary irritation

-• Emotional energy may feel “used up,” reducing interest in penetrative sex
+• Reduced interest in penetrative sex

 6. Emotional and Psychological Benefits

-Masturbation can help reduce:
+Masturbation may help reduce:

 • Stress